Friday, January 12, 2007

 While the cream mixture is heating, place the egg yolks and the remaining sugar in the bowl of an electric mixer FITTED WITH A PADDLE, WHICH IS ABSOLUTELY NECESSARY.
 Beat the eggs and sugar on high for 2-3 minutes, then scrape down the sides, and continue beating on high until the mixture is thick and lemon colored.

 At this point the cream mixture in the saucepan should be boiling.
 If not, adjust the mixer speed to low, and continue to mix until the cream mixture boils.
-The eggs must be well mixed BEFORE the boiling cream is added.
+The eggs in the mixer must be well mixed BEFORE the boiling cream is added.

 No comments: